yeslogic/prince-docs/docs/css-props.md

 Below are all of the CSS properties supported by Prince.
 For their precise definitions please refer to the CSS specifications.

 \* properties marked with an asterisk and a darker background color shade are Prince extensions, while the extension values of a standard property are highlighted with a <span class="ext">light grey background</span>.

-Prince accepts `-prince-` as a vendor prefix for Prince-specific CSS properties to comply with validators.
+Besides the `prince-` prefix, Prince accepts `-prince-` as a vendor prefix for Prince-specific CSS properties to comply with validators.

 For the values, the grammar draws on the [CSS Values and Units Module Level 3](https://www.w3.org/TR/css3-values/) specification - with the notable exception of the meaning of an asterisk (\*), as explained above.
 A short explanation of the signs: